cocos/cocos-docs/versions/3.8/en/getting-started/first-game-2d/index.md

 In game development, we can manually place nodes using Box.prefab to build the map, but the map will be fixed.
 To make the map change whenever the game starts and provide some surprises for the players, we can randomly build the map in code.

-Now, let's create a new TypeScript component called `GameManger`  in the Assets Manager window to archive this.
+Now, let's create a new TypeScript component called `GameManger`  in the Assets Manager window to achieve this.

 > **Note**：If you forget to rename the script or input the wrong name you don't want to use when creating a script component, The best way to fix it is to delete it and create a new one.
 > **Note**：If you modify the name of a script, the content in the script file will not change accordingly.